zold-io/zold/README.md

 `farm` is the score calculating software.

-* `threads` is the amount of threads this software module is using.
+* `threads` is the number of threads this software module is using.
   This number is configured via the `--threads` command line option.
   The bigger the number, the more intensively the software will use your CPUs.
 It is recommended to make this number equal to the